About DMS Field Trips

 the winter snow, to visit area sites, observe geology, and

 collect minerals and fossils.
+Our season ends in mid-November.
 Become a club Member, and join us!

 If you have any requests or ideas for fieldtrip locales, please